gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motor_tests.rst

     #.
 Modify the code to just use the left motor.
     #.
 Modify the code to just use the right motor.
     #.
-Modify the code to just go forwards with each motor.
+Modify the for-loop to just go forwards with each motor.
     #.
-Modify the code to just go backwards with each motor.
+Modify the for-loop to just go backwards with each motor.
     #.
-Modify the code to change the speed in steps of 1 for 100ms each.
+Modify the for-loop to change the speed in steps of 1 for 100ms each.
     #.
-Modify the code to change the speed in steps of 5 for 400ms each.
+Modify the for-loop to change the speed in steps of 5 for 400ms each.

 ----